KansasCityWomeninTechnology/angulargirlskc-tool-instructions/version-control/version-control/git-windows.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 If it is properly installed you should see something like this in the terminal.
-You must have Git version 2.16.0 or higher.
+You must have Git version 2.27.0 or higher.

 ![Git version success](../../.gitbook/assets/git-bash-version.png)

 ## Verify Install and Initialize User Settings

 Next, we need to configure our Git version control so that you can use it with your GitHub account.
+If you have already set up Git before, you may not need to set up your name and email.

 In **Git Bash** and set your user name by running the following command: